- Hits: 9329

-Born Emile Vivian Burns in 1889, as a young man during the First World War he sat on a committee of inquiry into poverty in Britain that was established by Eleanor Rathbone, a stalwart of the National Union of Women’s Suffrage Societies, which led to the Family Endowment Committee.
+Emile went to Trinity College, Cambridge, where he was awarded a first class honours degree in moral sciences.
+During the First World War he sat on a committee of inquiry into poverty in Britain that was established by Eleanor Rathbone, a stalwart of the National Union of Women’s Suffrage Societies, which led to the Family Endowment Committee.
 In 1917, this published Equal Pay and the Family: A Proposal for the National Endowment of Motherhood.
 Essentially, this was the start of the notion of child benefits.

-Either way, he served on the Communist Party Executive Committee (or Central Committee before that) for very many years and was a prolific writer and educator for the Party.
+He served on the Communist Party Executive Committee (or Central Committee before that) for very many years and was a prolific writer and educator for the Party.
 His wife, (Margaret) Elinor, joined the Party in 1923, served it in a variety of official positions and was an active Co-operator.

+Emile was involved with St Pancras Strike Committee during the General Strike of 1926 and more famously produced a major report on the work of Trades Councils in this event.
 In 1932, Burns found himself heavily involved in the organisation of Party groups amongst London bus workers after he held a number of education classes for them.
 He was the subsequent author of a large number of Marxist education syllabi but the main consequence was the Burns ended up being the editor of a rank and file journal started mainly by Communist bus workers, called the Busman’s Punch.
 This was so popular in the 1930s that it reached a circulation of 30,000 copies.

 Emile Burns was a key behind the scenes figure, working with Harry Pollitt, in developing the Left Book Club with Victor Gollancz from 1936.
 Emile Burns played a major role in bringing forward a huge number of books which were specifically aimed at British audiences.